brightcove/brightcove-player-sdk-ios-ima/README.md

 ==========
 If you are placing any views over ads while they are playing, it is necceessary to register those views with the IMA SDK.
 Read the **Friendly obstructions** section of the [Open Measurement in the IMA SDK ](https://developers.google.com/interactive-media-ads/docs/sdks/ios/omsdk) page for more information.

-You can get the current IMAAdDisplayContainer object neccessary to register your overlays from the `playbackController:didAdvanceToPlaybackSession:` delegage method of your BCOVPlaybackController instance.
+You can get the current IMAAdDisplayContainer object neccessary to register your overlays from the `playbackController:didAdvanceToPlaybackSession:` delegate method of your BCOVPlaybackController instance.
 For example:
 ```
 - (void)playbackController:(id<BCOVPlaybackController>)controller didAdvanceToPlaybackSession:(id<BCOVPlaybackSession>)session
 {